 When we comparing Neato vs Roomba, we looked at a variety of factors (charging, storage, suction, apps and more) to determine which robotic vacuum brand is best.
 After all, they’re arguably two biggest players in the market for intelligent robotic vacuums.
 In one corner we have iRobot’s Roomba models, and in the other there’s Neato’s Botvacs.
 But what are the real differences to the average buyer?
 And why not just buy the iRobot Braava Jet 240 Superior Robot Mop?
+Or you are still thinking about How We Choose the Best Robot Vacuum and Mop in 2019 ~ Verified Reviews?

 Design is perhaps the most significant difference between the Roomba and Botvac models.